Non-Parametric Data-Driven Background Modelling using Conditional Probabilities

 This selection results in a large background arising from $Z+\text{jets}$ events, which is mitigated using charged particle track-based jet substructure information.
 Tracks with $\Delta R<0.4$ of the jet are selected if they have $p_\text{T}>0.5~\text{GeV}$ and if their transverse and longitudinal impact parameters are compatible with the particle being produced at the primary vertex.
 Events are required to have exactly two tracks passing these requirements.
-Four substructure variables are formed using these tracks: $\Delta R$ between the highest $p_\text{T}$ track and the jet axis; the ratio of the $p_\text{T}$ of the highest $p_\text{T}$ track to the vector sum of the track $p_\text{T}$; angularity(2)~\cite{Almeida:2008yp}; and the modified correlation function $U_1(0.7)$~\cite{Moult:2016cvt}.
+Four substructure variables are formed using these tracks: $\Delta R$ between the highest $p_\text{T}$ track and the jet axis; the ratio of the $p_\text{T}$ of the highest $p_\text{T}$ track to the vector sum of the track $p_\text{T}$; angularity (with weight parameter $a=2$)~\cite{Almeida:2008yp}; and the modified correlation function $U_1$ (with an angular exponent $\beta = 0.7$)~\cite{Moult:2016cvt}.
 A neural network is used to separate signal from background events on the basis of substructure variables described above.
 During the neural network training, only signal events with tracks that originate from the decay of the $a$ are included.
 A requirement is placed on the output of the MLP which has an efficiency of 96\% and 2.5\% for $H\to Za$ signal and $Z+\text{jets}$ background events, respectively.